-Unfortunately, getting apps from your phone or tablet to your Windows PC isn’t as straightforward as installing desktop software.
-To help simplify things, we’ve compiled a comprehensive guide on what software and utilities you need to install Android apps on almost any Windows computer.
+When it comes to app selection, few platforms rival Android.
+Unfortunately, getting apps from your phone or tablet to your Windows PC isn’t as straightforward as simply installing desktop software.
+To help make the process easier, however, we’ve put together a comprehensive guide on what software and utilities you need to install Android apps on almost any Windows machine.
+This way, you can enjoy the best Android apps and best Android games on the big screen.

 The Bluestacks App Player is one of the most popular and robust Android emulators around, allowing you to run 32-bit and 64-bit games and apps for Android 7.1.2 (Nougat) on your Windows desktop.